 Important!
-You may a permit to do the Indian Head hike in the Adirondacks:
+When you may need a permit to hike the Indian Head trail NY:

 Now if you want to try and sneak in, I will advise against that as there is a 2 part check in as you are on the trail to ensure that doesn’t happen, one when you arrive at the actual trailhead parking lot, and one shortly after as you are about to enter the official trailhead area.

-How to get a permit to hike the Indian Head trail:
+How to get a permit to do the Indian Head Adirondacks trail:

 Here is an Indian Head trail map (and how I recommend you do it):

-What to expect from your hike on the Indian Head Trail in the Adirondacks (start to finish hiker guide):
+What to expect from your hike on the Indian Head Trail (start to finish guide):

 1) First you will park in the Indian Head Trailhead: